Providing quality, safe products and services to our customers with a focus on traceability, transparency and ethical sourcing

 Supplier ethical sourcing assessments

-Senior Vice President, Global Chief Commercial Officer, Walgreens Boots Alliance
+Senior Vice President, Chief Sourcing and Supply Chain Officer, Walgreens Boots Alliance

-No7 Beauty Company is a group of highly respected skin care and beauty brands, some of which have been beloved household products since the 1930s.
-No7 Beauty Company continues to develop products through world-class innovation and sustainable sourcing practices, and its industry-leading insights into customer shopping behaviors are the core of its strategy.
-Guided by a bold roadmap, it pledges to achieve its three overarching sustainability goals by 2030.
+No7 Beauty Company is a group of highly respected skin care and beauty brands, some of which date back to 1935.
+No7 Beauty Company continues to develop products through worldclass innovation, sustainable sourcing practices and industry-leading consumer behavior insights.

 Walgreens, Nice!, and Complete Home are synonymous with quality and aim to live up to our century-old code: honest goods sold to honest people by honest methods.
 Our brands and products include a variety of goods in numerous categories.